lzh-mb-mod/EnhancedBattleTest/README.md

 - If the mod crashed in battle (except in siege map):

-  - Please send the crash report to me and wait for a fix.
+  - Please tell me the step to reproduce and wait for a fix.

-### How to send crash report to me
-- Click `Yes` when it says
-  > The application faced a problem.
-We need to collect necessary files to fix this problem.
-Would you like to update these files now?

-- In `bin\Win64_Shipping_Client\crashes\` folder, there should be a folder shows the crash time.
-Sent the files in this folder, espacially the dump.dmp file to me.
-My mail address is below.

 ## Contact with me
 * Please mail to: lizhenhuan1019@qq.com